children were supported with psychosocial sessions and legal protection in 2022

 girls benefitted from projects that focus on ending child marriage in Jordan and Lebanon in 2022

 is the average age at which Syrian refugee girls receive their first proposal

-Marta Gil, our Deputy Head of Access to Justice for Children programme explains: “The experiences and attitudes described in the research give depth to the current data available and help to hear the voice of the Syrian refugee community more than nine years after the war has forced them to flee.
+Marta Gil, our Access to Justice Regional Coordinator in MENA explains: “The experiences and attitudes described in the research give depth to the current data available and help to hear the voice of the Syrian refugee community more than nine years after the war has forced them to flee.
 The study examines complex social and family processes, factors and actors that play a crucial role in child marriage, aiming at designing specific and effective programme and policy actions.”
 By understanding the underpinning social factors, adapting our response and working with relevant local partners, we can make a positive impact on the future of these girls.

 Child marriage equals stolen childhood

 Girls that get married too early usually drop out of school.
 Many young, married couples live in cramped conditions together with the husband’s family.
 Violence at home, early and risky pregnancy, and depression are among the problems girls regularly face.
 On top of this, additional insecurity emerges in regards to newborns care.